Learning in repeated auctions: Mechanism design in front of adaptive bidders Full surplus extraction

 To simplify the exposure, we will focus on the posted price case.
 Formally, let us denote by $p_t$ the price of the item at time $t$ chosen by the mechanism and by $d_t$ the decision of the buyer to buy ($d_t=1$) or to refuse the item ($d_t=0$).
 Since the distribution of values is not known beforehand, $p_{t+1}$ can only depend on the finite history $\mathcal{H}'_t = \{p_1,d_1,\dots,p_{t},d_{t}\}$.
 The discounted bidder utility is $\sum_{t=1}^{T} \gamma_t d_t (x_t - p_t)$, where $\gamma =(\gamma_t)_t$ is a sequence of non-negative weights.
 In this section, we shall assume for simplicity that values are uniformly bounded by 1.

-The objective of the seller is to chooses a dynamic selling mechanism $\mathcal{DM}$, that will maximize her revenue, against buyers that know $\mathcal{DM}$ and respond optimally for them, in the objective of maximizing their discounted and expected utilities.
+The objective of the seller is to choose a dynamic selling mechanism $\mathcal{DM}$, that will maximize her revenue, against buyers that know $\mathcal{DM}$ and respond optimally for them in the long run, i.e., in the objective of maximizing their discounted and expected utilities.
 Let us denote by $d_t^*(\mathcal{DM})$ the optimal strategy of the bidder and by $p_t(\mathcal{DM})$ the price posted.
 The performance of a dynamic mechanism will be measured in terms of ``regret'', whose definition is slightly different than in the previous section.

 \begin{definition2} Given a dynamic mechanism $\mathcal{DM}$, the discount sequence $\gamma$ and the value distribution $\mathcal{F}$, the regret of the seller is

 \end{definition2} In this setting, $\mathrm{DM}^*$ consists in posting the monopoly price corresponding to the value distribution $\mathcal{F}$ at each round.
 We emphasize here that the dependencies in $\gamma$ and $F$ in the regret definition are hidden in the best responses $d_t^*(\cdot)$.